nnikhil1095/MD_Script/output.md

 Tenant Routed Multicast (TRM) has the following guidelines and limitations:

 -   Beginning with Cisco NX-OS Release 10.1(2), TRM Multisite with vPC BGW is supported.

 -   Beginning with Cisco NX-OS Release 10.2(1q)F, VXLAN TRM is supported on Cisco Nexus N9K-C9332D-GX2B platform switches.

 -   Beginning with Cisco NX-OS Release 10.2(3)F, VXLAN TRM is supported on Cisco Nexus 9364D-GX2A, and 9348D-GX2A platform switches.

 -   With Tenant Routed Multicast enabled, FEX is not supported.

 -   If VXLAN TRM feature is enabled on a VTEP, it would stop to send IGMP messages to the VXLAN fabric.

 -   The Guidelines and Limitations for VXLAN also apply to TRM.

 -   With TRM enabled, SVI as a core link is not supported.

 -   If TRM is configured, ISSU is disruptive.

 -   TRM supports IPv4 multicast only.

 -   TRM requires an IPv4 multicast-based underlay using PIM Any Source Multicast (ASM) which is also known as sparse mode.

 -   TRM supports overlay PIM ASM and PIM SSM only.
 PIM BiDir is not supported in the overlay.

 -   RP has to be configured either internal or external to the fabric.

 -   The internal RP must be configured on all TRM-enabled VTEPs including the border nodes.

 -   The external RP must be external to the border nodes.

 -   The RP must be configured within the VRF pointing to the external RP IP address (static RP).
 This ensures that unicast and multicast routing is enabled to reach the external RP in the given VRF.

 -   In a Transit Routing Multicast (TRM) deployment, the RP-on-stick model can sometimes lead to traffic drops if there is flapping on the Protocol Independent Multicast (PIM) enabled interface.
 Use the ip pim spt-switch-graceful command on the turnaround router that leads to the RP.
 This command allows for a graceful switch to the Shortest Path Tree (SPT) during flapping, which can minimize traffic drops.

 -   Replication of first packet is supported only on Cisco Nexus 9300 – EX, FX, FX2 family switches.

 -   Beginning with Cisco NX-OS Release 10.2(3)F, Replication of first packet is supported on the Cisco Nexus 9300-FX3 platform switches.

 -   TRM with Multi-Site is not supported on Cisco Nexus 9504-R platforms.

 -   TRM supports multiple border nodes.
 Reachability to an external RP/source via multiple border leaf switches is supported with ECMP and requires symmetric unicast routing.

 -   Both PIM and ip igmp snooping vxlan must be enabled on the L3 VNI's VLAN in a VXLAN vPC setup.

 -   For traffic streams with an internal source and external L3 receiver using an external RP, the external L3 receiver might send PIM S,G join requests to the internal source.
 Doing so triggers the recreation of S,G on the fabric FHR, and it can take up to 10 minutes for this S,G to be cleared.

 -   Beginning with Cisco NX-OS Release 10.3(1)F, the Real-time/flex statistics for TRM is supported on Cisco Nexus 9300-X Cloud Scale Switches.

 ## Guidelines and Limitations for Layer 3 Tenant Routed Multicast

 Layer 3 Tenant Routed Multicast (TRM) has the following configuration guidelines and limitations:

 -   When upgrading from Cisco NX-OS Release 9.3(3) to Cisco NX-OS Release 9.3(6), if you do not retain configurations of the TRM enabled VRFs from Cisco NX-OS Release 9.3(3), or if you create new VRFs after the upgrade, the auto-generation of ip multicast multipath s-g-hash next-hop-based CLI, when feature ngmvpn is enabled, will not happen.
 You must enable the CLI manually for each TRM enabled VRF.

 -   Layer 3 TRM is supported for Cisco Nexus 9200, 9300-EX, and 9300-FX/FX2/FX3/FXP and 9300-GX platform switches.

 -   Beginning with Cisco NX-OS Release 10.2(3)F, Layer 3 TRM is supported on the Cisco Nexus 9300-GX2 platform switches.

 -   Beginning with Cisco NX-OS Release 9.3(7), Cisco Nexus N9K-C9316D-GX, N9K-C9364C-GX, and N9K-X9716D-GX platform switches support the combination of Layer 3 TRM and EVPN Multi-Site.

 -   Cisco Nexus 9300-GX platform switches do not support the combination of Layer 3 TRM and EVPN Multi-Site in Cisco NX-OS Release 9.3(5).

 -   Beginning with Cisco NX-OS Release 10.2(3)F, the combination of Layer 3 TRM and EVPN Multi-Site is supported on the Cisco Nexus 9300-GX2 platform switches.

 -   Beginning with Cisco NX-OS Release 9.3(3), the Cisco Nexus 9504 and 9508 platform switches with -R/RX line cards support TRM in Layer 3 mode.
 This feature is supported on IPv4 overlays only.
 Layer 2 mode and L2/L3 mixed mode are not supported.

     The Cisco Nexus 9504 and 9508 platform switches with -R/RX line cards can function as a border leaf for Layer 3 unicast traffic.
 For Anycast functionality, the RP can be internal, external, or RP everywhere.

 -   When configuring TRM VXLAN BGP EVPN, the following platforms are supported:

     -   Cisco Nexus 9200, 9332C, 9364C, 9300-EX, and 9300-FX/FX2/FX3/FXP platform switches.

     -   Cisco Nexus 9500 platform switches with 9700-EX line cards, 9700-FX line cards, or a combination of both line cards.

 -   Layer 3 TRM and VXLAN EVPN Multi-Site are supported on the same physical switch.
-For more information, see [Configuring Multi-Site](g_configuring_multisite.xml).
+For more information, see [Configuring Multi-Site][120].

 -   TRM Multi-Site functionality is not supported on Cisco Nexus 9504 platform switches with -R/RX line cards.

 -   If one or both VTEPs is a Cisco Nexus 9504 or 9508 platform switch with -R/RX line cards, the packet TTL is decremented twice, once for routing to the L3 VNI on the source leaf and once for forwarding from the destination L3 VNI to the destination VLAN on the destination leaf.

 -   TRM with vPC border leafs is supported only for Cisco Nexus 9200, 9300-EX, and 9300-FX/FX2/FX3/GX/GX2 platform switches and Cisco Nexus 9500 platform switches with -EX/FX or -R/RX line cards.
 The advertise-pip and advertise virtual-rmac commands must be enabled on the border leafs to support this functionality.
 For configuration information, see the "Configuring VIP/PIP" section.

 -   Well-known local scope multicast (224.0.0.0/24) is excluded from TRM and is bridged.

 -   When an interface NVE is brought down on the border leaf, the internal overlay RP per VRF must be brought down.

 -   Beginning with Cisco NX-OS Release 10.3(1)F, TRM support for the new L3VNI mode CLIs are provided on Cisco Nexus 9300-X Cloud Scale switches.

 -   Beginning Cisco NXOS release 10.2(1)F, TRM Flow Path Visualization is supported for flows within a single VXLAN EVPN site.

 -   Beginning Cisco NXOS Release 10.3(2)F, TRM Flow Path Visualization support has been extended to below traffic patterns on Cisco Nexus 9000 Series platform switches:

     -   TRM Multisite DCI Multicast

     -   TRM Multisite DCI IR

     -   TRM Data MDT

     -   TRM on Virtual MCT vPC

     -   TRM using new L3VNI

     -   BUM Traffic visibility is not supported.

 ## Guidelines and Limitations for Layer 2/Layer 3 Tenant Routed Multicast (Mixed Mode)

 Layer 2/Layer 3 Tenant Routed Multicast (TRM) has the following configuration guidelines and limitations:

 -   All TRM Layer 2/Layer 3 configured switches must be Anchor DR. This is because in TRM Layer 2/Layer 3, you can have switches configured with TRM Layer 2 mode that co-exist in the same topology.
 This mode is necessary if non-TRM and Layer 2 TRM mode edge devices (VTEPs) are present in the same topology.

 -   Anchor DR is required to be an RP in the overlay.

 -   An extra loopback is required for anchor DRs.

 -   Non-TRM and Layer 2 TRM mode edge devices (VTEPs) require an IGMP snooping querier configured per multicast-enabled VLAN.
 Every non-TRM and Layer 2 TRM mode edge device (VTEP) requires this IGMP snooping querier configuration because in TRM multicast control-packets are not forwarded over VXLAN.

 -   The IP address for the IGMP snooping querier can be re-used on non-TRM and Layer 2 TRM mode edge devices (VTEPs).

 -   The IP address of the IGMP snooping querier in a VPC domain must be different on each VPC member device.

 -   When interface NVE is brought down on the border leaf, the internal overlay RP per VRF should be brought down.

 -   The NVE interface must be shut and unshut while configuring the ip multicast overlay-distributed-dr command.

 -   Beginning with Cisco NX-OS Release 9.2(1), TRM with vPC border leafs is supported.
 Advertise-PIP and Advertise Virtual-Rmac need to be enabled on border leafs to support with functionality.
 For configuring advertise-pip and advertise virtual-rmac, see the "Configuring VIP/PIP" section.

 -   Anchor DR is supported only on the following hardware platforms:

     -   Cisco Nexus 9200, 9300-EX, and 9300-FX/FX2 platform switches

     -   Cisco Nexus 9500 platform switches with 9700-EX line cards, 9700-FX line cards, or a combination of both line cards

 -   Beginning with Cisco NX-OS Release 10.2(3)F, Anchor DR is supported on the Cisco Nexus 9300-FX3 platform switches.

 -   Layer 2/Layer 3 Tenant Routed Multicast (TRM) is not supported on Cisco Nexus 9300-FX3/GX/GX2 platform switches.

 ## Rendezvous Point for Tenant Routed Multicast

 With TRM enabled Internal and External RP is supported.
 The following table displays the first release in which RP positioning is or is not supported.

 RP Internal